 Physicists explore the fundamental properties and laws that govern space, time, energy, and matter.
-Some physicists study theoretical areas, such as the fundamental nature of atoms and molecules and the evolution of the universe.
+Some physicists study theoretical areas, such as the fundamental properties of atoms and molecules and the evolution of the universe.
 Others design and perform experiments with sophisticated equipment such as particle accelerators, electron microscopes, and lasers.
-On the basis of their observations and analysis, they try to discover and formulate laws that explain the forces of nature, such as gravity, electromagnetism, and nuclear interactions.
+Through observation and analysis, they try to discover and formulate laws that explain the forces of nature, such as gravity, electromagnetism, and nuclear interactions.
 Others apply their knowledge of physics to practical areas, such as the development of advanced materials and medical equipment.

-Astronomers study planets, stars, galaxies and other celestial bodies.
-They use ground-based equipment, such as radio and optical telescopes, and space-based equipment, such as the Hubble Space Telescope, to make observations and collect data on the motions, compositions, and other properties of the objects they study.
-Some astronomers focus their research on objects in our own solar system, such as the sun or planets, while others study distant stars, galaxies, and phenomena such as neutron stars and black holes, and some monitor space debris that could interfere with satellite operations.
+Astronomers study planets, stars, galaxies, and other celestial bodies.
+They use ground-based equipment, such as radio and optical telescopes, and space-based equipment, such as the Hubble Space Telescope.
+With these they make observations and collect data on the motions, compositions, and other properties of the objects they study.
+Some astronomers focus their research on objects in our own solar system, such as the sun or planets.
+Others study distant stars, galaxies, and phenomena such as neutron stars and black holes, and some monitor space debris that could interfere with satellite operations.

 Many physicists and astronomers do basic research with the aim of increasing scientific knowledge.
-For example, they may develop theories to better explain what gravity is or how the universe was formed.
+These researchers may attempt to develop theories that better explain what gravity is or how the universe works or was formed.

-Others do applied research, using knowledge gained from basic research to develop new devices, processes, and other practical applications.
+Other physicists and astronomers do applied research.
+They use the knowledge gained from basic research to develop new devices, processes, and other practical applications.
 Their work may lead to advances in areas such as energy, electronics, communications, navigation, and medical technology.
-For example, lasers are now used in surgery and microwave technology is now in most kitchens.
+Because of these workers, lasers can now be used in surgery and microwave ovens are in most kitchens.

-While all physics involves the same fundamental principles, physicists generally specialize in one of many subfields.
-The following are examples of how physicists may specialize:
+Although all of physics involves the same fundamental principles, physicists generally specialize in one of many subfields.
+The following are examples of types of physicists: